-Department 12 Creative Arts
+Creative Arts

-Special Preparation: Please indicate on exhibit tag or 3"x5" card if item is made or adapted from a kit.
+Special Preparation: Please indicate on a 3"x5" card if item is made or adapted from a kit.
 Include information on special techniques or items used or included in the making of your project.
 Original projects and items constructed from kits will be judged separately.